datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 <!-- We may need to add SAML to this list if it releases at the same time or prior to our release. -->
 Authenticating with Ambassador Cloud is simple!
 Choose to authenticate via Google, GitHub or GitLab to get started.

 Once you've selected your provider(GitHub, GitLab or Google), if this is your first ever login, you will be prompted to create a new Organization.

+# Concepts

+## Organization

+An Ambassador Cloud organization is a space where multiple development teams can collaborate on Ambassador Cloud.
+Organizations serve as a container for all your [Ambassador Cloud Teams](#ambassador-cloud-team).
+You use organizations to manage one or more related projects or teams at the same time.

+## Team

+An Ambassador Cloud Team is a dedicated space for your team to enjoy Ambassador Cloud features.
+If the user is part of Ambassador Cloud Organization, it has access to all the Ambassador Cloud Teams.
+If you want to invite external users you can still invite manually user from the `Settings` page of the Ambassador Cloud Team.

+## IDPs

+An identity provider (IdP) is a service that stores and manages digital identities.
+Ambassador Cloud Organization can be linked to the following IDPs: GitHub, GitLab, Google and SAML.

 # Setting up an Organization

-Organizations are based on the domain of the email address of the account you choose to sign in with.
+[Organizations](#ambassador-cloud-organization) are based on the domain of the email address of the account you choose to sign in with.
 So, if I'm a new user and sign in with `sally@datawire.io`, you will be prompted to create a new Organization for `datawire.io` unless one already exists.

 <br />